How Paul Ryan Won Over Every House Republican (Except For One)

 Of course, the other answer is that Ryan is actually stronger now.
 After Trump won the presidency and Republicans maintained a sizable majority in the House, it became much harder to argue that Ryan needed to go ― especially since Trump has seemingly made peace with the speaker, too.

-Voting against Ryan when there’s no real push to get rid of him risks isolating yourself, and self-preservation is one of politicians’ strongest motives.
+Voting against Ryan when there’s no real push to get rid of him risks isolating yourself, and self-preservation is one of the strongest motives for a politician.

 In the case of Walter Jones, an independent-minded Republican who has voted against his party’s choice for speaker in three elections, voting for Ryan this time around was a matter of political choice.